kriti0987/Movie-Recommender/README.md

 This project utilizes the TMDB 5000 Movie Dataset sourced from Kaggle.

 The dataset contains two primary CSV files:
-1. tmdb_5000_movies.csv: Contains metadata such as budget, genres, homepage, overview, keyword, title, popularity, and production companies.
+1. tmdb_5000_movies.csv: Contains metadata such as budget, genres, homepage, overview, movie_id, keyword, title, popularity, and production companies.
 2. tmdb_5000_credits.csv: Contains cast and crew information for each movie.

 # Procedure (The Development Pipeline)